alindulceanu/students_practice/documentatie_ros2/docs/VMBox.rst

  * Do Not Add a Virtual Hard Disk.
 The new VM is created without a hard disk.

 	To prevent your physical hard disk on the host OS from filling up, Oracle VM VirtualBox limits the size of the image file.
 But the image file must be large enough to hold the contents of the guest OS and the applications you want to install.
 For a Windows or Linux guest, you will probably need several gigabytes for any serious use.
-The limit of the image file size can be changed later, see Section 8.31, “VBoxManage modifymedium”.
+The limit of the image file size can be changed later.

 .. note:: You can skip attaching a virtual hard disk file to the new virtual machine you are creating.
 But you will then need to attach an hard disk later on, in order to install a guest operating system.